apabla1/OpenQASM-Quantum-Circuit-Simulator/README.md

 | cnt3-5_179.qasm        |     16 |   179 |

 * Running `python3 scalability.py` will generate a graph mapping the number of qubits to the total simulator execution time for the same 14 test programs.
 * Additionally, the `/example_files/` directory contains simple 2-qubit implementations of the Deutsch-Jozsa algorithm in both the constant and balanced function cases.
+There is also a program that just  applies an $X$ gate, for simple testing.